JuliaDecisionFocusedLearning/InferOpt.jl/docs/src/tutorial.md

 ## Grid graphs

-For the purposes of this tutorial, we consider grid graphs, as implemented in `InferOpt.GridGraphs`.
+For the purposes of this tutorial, we consider grid graphs, as implemented in [GridGraphs.jl](https://github.com/gdalle/GridGraphs.jl).
 In such graphs, each vertex corresponds to a couple of coordinates ``(i, j)``, where ``1 \leq i \leq h`` and ``1 \leq j \leq w``.

 To ensure acyclicity, we only allow the user to move right, down or both.